Mmeso1/Typescript_Todo/README.md

 04/05/2025
 ```

+**Note:** This is a basic date format validation.
+For a real-world application, consider using ISO 8601 (YYYY-MM-DD) or a date picker in the UI.
+Also, the year must be four digits.

 - dueDate is an optional paramter, so you must not include it when creating a new list.
 But if not included, the value will be set to not set.
   Also, if an incorrect format is entered which is checked using regex, the value will be set to incorrect date format.
   Do not worry, you can fix this by editing the task using the editTodo function by entering the id of the task, the task and dueDate.